 A Free College Education

 It seems that the political emphasis has switched from owning your own home to getting a college degree.
-Indeed the current mantra is “a free college education for everyone.”
+Indeed the current mantra is “free college education for everyone.”
 Never mind that not everyone is college material.

 Some need to pursue a trade, join the service, or directly enter the workforce.
 Sending the ill-equipped, the unmotivated, and or uncaring to college will do nothing to make them better.
 But attending will saddle them with student loans.
 It will also harm the overall learning opportunities offered at the institutions they attend.